 and a consistent story and user flow, making it difficult for the user to easily find what they are looking for & remain engaged with the site.

-From the heat mapping, we can see that 50% of users scroll down to half of the homepage, which means half of the customers are getting to your product carousel to make a purchasing decision.
+From the heat mapping, we found that 50% of users scroll down to half of the homepage, which means half of the customers are getting to your product carousel to make a purchasing decision.

 The majority of the users are landing and clicking straight into the menu, very few are clicking or scrolling through the slideshow to view more.
 Making

 the hero banner being more direct & engaging could improve this engagement.

 Loyalty Program is actively clicked on – which shows we need to feature this more prominently in the menu to ensure users know – one thing noticed is